nemild/hack-the-media/README.md

 - Play into an engineer’s fear of being left behind technologically
   - Argue something is the future and what’s used now is old and anachronistic; especially powerful on junior developers (example: [“modern web development”, MongoDB coining the term “post-transactional future”](https://www.nemil.com/mongo/3.html))
-- Write derivative content on hyped topics, as you know there’s a huge market that already wants to read this (examples: blockchains, NoSQL)
+- Write derivative content on hyped topics, as you know there’s a huge market that already wants to read this (examples: blockchains, NoSQL, microservices)
   - Hype is a function of reader interest, but often says little about engineering appropriateness
 - Support others who write seemingly tangential content that supports the need for your product (example: containerization and microservices)
 - Write something controversial that you don’t really fully believe